ctaloi/docker-sipp/README.md

             },
 ```

-You can also map port 5060 externally to 5060 on your container using the same argument but declaring both ports:
+You can also map port 5060 externally to 5060 on your container using the same argument by declaring both ports:

 ```
 $ docker run -d -p 5060:5060 ctaloi/sipp -sn uas